SaifAqel/Boiler_Model/Thesis/chapters/08_sensitivity.md

 - converged water/steam mass flow $\dot{m}_{w,\text{base}}$,
 - converged indirect efficiency $\eta_{\text{indirect,base}}$,

 together with the corresponding boiler summary quantities (stack temperature, total pressure drop, etc.).
-These are exported to CSV as `default_case_boiler_summary.csv` via `write_results_csvs(...)` and form the reference for the sensitivity analysis.
+These and more are exported to CSV as `boiler_summary.csv` and `stages_summary.csv`.

 ## Methodology for sensitivity runs